ceteri/exelixi/README.md

 # Exelixi

-<b>Exelixi</b> is a distributed framework for running [genetic algorithms] at scale.
-The framework is based on [Apache Mesos] and the code is mostly implemented in Python.
+**Exelixi** is a distributed framework based on [Apache Mesos], mostly implemented in Python using [gevent] for high-performance concurrency It is intended to run cluster computing jobs (partitioned batch jobs, which include some messaging) in pure Python.
+By default, it runs [genetic algorithms] at scale.
+However, it can handle a broad range of other problem domains by using `--uow` command line option to override the `UnitOfWork` class definition in Python.

 Please see the [project wiki](https://github.com/ceteri/exelixi/wiki) for more details, including a [tutorial](https://github.com/ceteri/exelixi/wiki/Tutorial:-Fog-Computing-at-Hella-Scale)